The Lord of the Rings Roleplaying Game

 The Lord of the Rings Roleplaying Game, released by Decipher, Inc. in 2002, is a tabletop role-playing game set in the fictional world of Middle-earth created by J. R. R. Tolkien.
 The game is set in the years between The Hobbit and The Fellowship of the Ring, but may be run at any time from the First to Fourth Age and contains many examples of how to do so.
 Sourcebooks cover the events of The Lord of the Rings and Peter Jackson's film trilogy adaptation.

 The system for LOTR is called CODA, and involves rolling two six-sided dice to resolve actions.

-The game is the second licensed role-playing game for the setting, the prior game being Middle-earth Role Playing from Iron Crown Enterprises.
-A third role-playing game set in Middle-earth was published (2011-2019) by Cubicle 7 under the title The One Ring Roleplaying Game, which has since been acquired, revised, and is now published by Free League Publishing, alongside a 5th Edition OGL game titled The Lord of the Rings Roleplaying.
+Decipher had published The Lord of the Rings Roleplaying Adventure Game in 2001, which is an introductory game based on the rules of this game.

 Races

 The character races available in the Lord of the Rings Roleplaying Game are: